 In the audio department composer Tenpei Sato returns to create a memorable musical score that continues to create a unique Japanese styled vibe.
 If you are a fan of Tenpei’s creative work then you’ll likely want to pick up this soundtrack, it’s another notch in the musical belt.
 The voice work is wildly over the top and wacky with a lot more diversity in the characters then previous Nippon offerings.
 Nippon Ichi’s off centered approach Disgaea's audio components keeps Disgaea feeling lively and original in comparison with other games that usually falls short when trying to attempt the same feel.

-Disgaea 3: Absence of Justice pours a tasty offering of addictive gaming cool-aid to its cult of followers.
-Making the shift to the next generation Nippon Ichi has given more of its heart than ever before.
-Disgaea 3 isn’t a game for the casual gamer; this is total hardcore nerd out material.
+Disgaea 3: Absence of Justice pours a tasty offering of gaming cool-aid to its cult of followers.
+Making the shift to the next generation, Nippon Ichi shows its heart.
+Not the casual gamer, Disgaea 3 is total hardcore nerd out material.
 If you’re a Disgaea fan then you will love the Mao and his delinquent misadventures.
 I would advise gamers new to Disgaea to approach this title with a little room to grow.
 Disgaea 3 takes everything from the last two games and adds more, this could be a little much for gamers who simply enjoy the exploration and dialog choices of an RPG.
 I think I mentioned this above, Disgaea is a strategy game first then a RPG.

 The only real downside Disgaea’s jump to the PS3 is that the graphic quality is a little under-developed in comparison with the gaming standards of today.
 Like the argument says “graphics don’t make the game” and this is true for Disgaea 3.
 Disgaea 3 is everything you want from a Disgaea game, and then a little bit more.
 Even though I love Disgaea 3 (yes, I drink Nippon cool-aid) I can’t recommend the game for all types of gamers.
 Disgaea 3 is one of those good games that the unsure should rent and the SRPG fans should buy.
 If you are on the fence about Disgaea 3, but have enjoyed other titles like Nippon's other offerings or Finial Fantasy Tactics, Jean D'Arc, or even Advance Wars then you might want to consider a trip to the Netherworld.